 The same team, based at Monash University and Australia’s national science agency CSIRO, have now demonstrated power conversion efficiencies of 15.5% and 4.1% for different types of prototype semi-transparent solar cells, with visible transmittance of 20.7% and 52.4% respectively.

-While the power-conversion efficiencies are lower than their previous results, the amount of visible light these new materials allow to pass through is significantly greater, increasing their potential to be uses in a wide range of real-world applications.
+While the power-conversion efficiencies are lower than their previous results, the amount of visible light these new materials allow to pass through is significantly greater, increasing their potential to be used in a wide range of real-world applications.